lac-dcc/BenchGen/README.md

 ## Acknowledgements

-The BenchGen project is financed by **FAPEMIG** and sponsored by **Google**.
+The BenchGen project is financed by [FAPEMIG](http://www.fapemig.br/pt/) and Google.
 We appreciate their support and contributions to the development of this project.